perfectaltruis/Programmer/README.md

 This is a project for learning Java and Python simultaneously.

-This is a brief overview of what the project is about.

-For a full list of authors, please see the [AUTHORS](AUTHORS) file.

 ## Overview

 This project aims to help you learn Java and Python simultaneously, and Each language has its own directory where you can practice and explore the fundamentals and advanced concepts.